(BA) Bachelor of Arts

 Students are strongly encouraged to discuss their dissertations with members of academic staff but are required to conduct their own bibliographic research and formulate their own lines of investigation.

-All skills Coursework consists of essays, self-reflective journal (SC111) and textual analysis, all of which are graded, and students are provided with written and oral feedback.
+All skills Coursework consists of essays, self-reflective journals and textual analysis, all of which are graded, and students are provided with written and oral feedback.

 D: Key skills

 D1: Communicate ideas effectively using oral and written means including essays, other written work, oral presentations or contributions, and discussion.

 D2: Use of relevant information technology to research and present work